 Tropes popularly associated with the Royal Guard:

 - Appeal to Force: Commander Hurricane was very fond of this trope.
-She even brought armed soldiers with her into the Grand Summit of the Three Tribes (though she still lost the argument).
+He even brought armed soldiers with her into the Grand Summit of the Three Tribes (though he still lost the argument).

-- Army Of Thieves And Horses: The Northern Guard
+- Army of Thieves and Horses: Army of Thieves and Horses: The Northern Guard

 - Asskicking Equals Authority: The Northern Guards officers.
 Unlike most other branches of Royal Guards, the Nothern Guards' officers are almost exclusively made of senior NCO guardpony who have gotten battlefield commission.